- Influenza is caused by a virus.

 - Vomiting and diarrhea

-- The best way to avoid your child getting the flu is to get your child a flu shot
+- The best way to avoid your child getting the flu is to get your child a flu vaccine.

 - If your child has the flu, anti-flu medications may decrease the duration of the illness.
 These medications are most effective if started within 48 hours of the onset of symptoms.